-The subject project is currently 100.0% occupied, which is evidence that the subject site location has had a positive impact on its marketability.
+The subject project is currently 95.5% occupied, which is evidence that the subject site location has had a positive impact on its marketability.
 It is our opinion that following the subject project's renovations, the surrounding land uses will continue to have a positive impact on the marketability of the site.
-Visibility is considered adequate; however, access is considered good.
+Visibility and access are considered good.

-The site is close to shopping, employment, recreation, entertainment, and social services and public safety services are all within 4.0 miles of the site.
+The site is close to shopping, employment, recreation, entertainment and education opportunities, and social services and public safety services are all within 2.0 miles of the site.
 The site has convenient access to major highways.
 Overall, we expect the site's proximity to community services to continue to have a positive impact on its marketability.